 David M. Minces | Founding Partner

 David M. Minces has practiced law since 2000 and has been Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization since 2007.
 Much of his practice is devoted to handling employment litigation matters from the case investigation stage through oral argument before appellate courts.
 Mr. Minces has a history of successfully representing clients in state and federal trial courts and appellate courts.

 Before founding his law firm, Mr. Minces was special counsel in the Houston office of Adams and Reese LLP (among the largest 200 law firms in the United States) and a co-founder of two other law firms.
 In addition to his employment law experience, Mr. Minces has represented clients in lawsuits involving allegations of fraud, defamation, medical/dental malpractice, product liability, construction defects, premises liability, negligence resulting in personal injury and other general litigation.

 To protect clients’ interests, Mr. Minces routinely helps them find proactive solutions to personnel problems in order to avoid litigation.
 Mr. Minces also gives presentations to business professionals on labor and employment law issues.

 Mr. Minces has been repeatedly recognized as a “Rising Star” by SuperLawyers and Texas Monthly Magazine and was named among Strathmore’s “Who’s Who” of American lawyers.
-He is admitted to practice in the Northern, Southern, Eastern and Western Districts of Texas, the Eastern and Western Districts of Arkansas, the Eighth Circuit Court of Appeals, the Southern District of Indiana, the Southern District of Mississippi, and the Northern District of Ohio.
+In 2017 he was named a “Top Lawyer” by Houstonia Magazine.
+He is rated AV Preeminent by Martindale-Hubbell, a peer rating for the highest level of professional excellence.
+In 2019, Mr. Minces was selected as a member of the Nation’s Top One Percent by the National Association of Distinguished Counsel.
+Mr. Minces is admitted to practice in the Northern, Southern, Eastern and Western Districts of Texas, the Eastern and Western Districts of Arkansas, the Fifth Circuit Court of Appeals, the Eighth Circuit Court of Appeals, the Southern District of Indiana, the Southern District of Mississippi, and the Northern District of Ohio.